sameerh19/Project-One-ELK-Stack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because **it allows for accelerated and effecient automation.**
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install Docker.io
-- ...
+- Install pip3.
+- Install Docker python module.
-- ...
+- Increase virtual memory.
+- Downloand and launch docker.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 **![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)**

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines: **Web-1 & Web-2**
+This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring: **10.0.0.6 & 10.0.0.5**
+- Web-1: 10.0.0.6
+- Web-2: 10.0.0.5

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_ **Filebeat and Metricbeat.**
+- Filebeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine: